json-api/json-api/implementations/index.md

 ### <a href="#client-libraries-php" id="client-libraries-php" class="headerlink"></a> PHP

-* [Art4 / json-api-client](https://github.com/Art4/json-api-client) is a library for validating and handling the response body in a simple OOP way.
+* [Art4/json-api-client](https://github.com/Art4/json-api-client) is a library for validating and handling the response body in a simple OOP way.
-* [woohoolabs / yang](https://github.com/woohoolabs/yang) is a PSR-7 compatible library that is able to build and send requests, and handle responses.
 * [enm/json-api-client](https://eosnewmedia.github.io/JSON-API-Client/) is an abstract client-side PHP implementation of the json api specification which is based on [enm/json-api-common](https://eosnewmedia.github.io/JSON-API-Common/).
 It allows you to send json api requests via your own http client implementation or via a buzz or guzzle client.
+* [jsonapi](https://www.drupal.org/project/jsonapi) is a Drupal module that exposes all data managed by Drupal (entities) according to the JSON API specification. [jsonapi_extras](https://www.drupal.org/project/jsonapi_extras) is an optional extra module to change resource type names, field names and more.
+And [openapi](https://www.drupal.org/project/openapi) is another optional module, that is able to generate an OpenAPI/Swagger representation of the API provided by the `jsonapi` module with a ReDoc-powered UI.
 * [pz/doctrine-rest](https://github.com/R3VoLuT1OneR/doctrine-rest) library provides basic tools for implementation of JSON API with Doctrine 2
 * [swisnl/json-api-client](https://github.com/swisnl/json-api-client) Is a package for mapping remote {json:api} resources to Eloquent like models and collections.
-* [jsonapi](https://www.drupal.org/project/jsonapi) is a Drupal module that exposes all data managed by Drupal (entities) according to the JSON API specification. [jsonapi_extras](https://www.drupal.org/project/jsonapi_extras) is an optional extra module to change resource type names, field names and more.
-And [openapi](https://www.drupal.org/project/openapi) is another optional module, that is able to generate an OpenAPI/Swagger representation of the API provided by the `jsonapi` module with a ReDoc-powered UI.
+* [woohoolabs / yang](https://github.com/woohoolabs/yang) is a PSR-7 compatible library that is able to build and send requests, and handle responses.

 ### <a href="#client-libraries-dart" id="client-libraries-dart" class="headerlink"></a> Dart